Running the BEAST requires:

 In addition to installing the code, library files also need to be installed.
 See BEAST Library Files.

-is needed as part of the install process, not just as a prerequisite for the
+numpy package must be installed before installing the BEAST.
+This package is needed as part of the installation process, not just as a prerequisite for running the BEAST.

 $ pip install beast

-if you already have an older version installed
+If you already have an older version installed, use:

 $ pip install --upgrade beast

-from the master trunk on the repository, considered developmental code
+Or, from the master trunk on the repository, considered developmental code:

 $ pip install git+https://github.com/BEAST-Fitting/beast.git